 Get the Recipe

 It's impossible to have a well-stocked bar without orange liqueur.
-Except we don't actually ever call it orange liqueur.
-We call it curaçao or triple sec.
-Online cocktail forums are full of some serious Kirk-vs-Picard level of nerd arguments about the differences between the two liqueurs.
-If you don't really want to get into it, though, it's safe to assume that a curaçao is generally dark with a brandy base (like Grand Marnier) and triple sec is clear with a neutral spirit base (like Cointreau).
+Except we rarely call it orange liqueur.
+We call it curaçao, or triple sec, or by one of its proper names: Cointreau, Grand Marnier.
+Online cocktail forums are full of some serious Kirk-vs-Picard level of nerd arguments about the differences between the liqueurs.
+(If you're interested in a deep dive into the distinctions, check out this Serious Eats guide.)

 Orange liqueur, in one form or another, is easy to find at any liquor store.
-Grand Marnier is the only curaçao that I've liked so far, though Pierre Ferrand recently released an intriguing version worth checking out.
-In the triple sec category, Combier and Patron Citronge are both good but are second choices next to Cointreau.
+Most are clear and based on a neutral spirit, including Cointreau, Patron Citronge, and Luxardo Triplum; Grand Marnier, made partially from a Cognac base, is richer and carries the unmistakable flavor of the grape brandy.
 The less-pricey brands tend to taste overly sweet with a harsh bite.
 They taste, in a word, cheap.

-When mixing drinks, I've found that Grand Marnier tends to go best in cocktails with aged spirits and Cointreau seems best in drinks made with clear spirits.
+When mixing drinks, I tend to prefer Grand Marnier in cocktails with aged spirits and Cointreau in drinks made with clear spirits.
 Neither of them is out-of-this-world expensive, but keeping both on hand costs about $60.
 I've found that I'm a little wary of "wasting" either in untested recipes.
 I tried keeping the cheap stuff on hand as a back-up, but that just resulted in gross drinks.
-In the orange liqueur world, there was a top shelf and a bottom shelf.
-I wanted a middle-shelf liqueur, so I had to make it myself.

 DIY orange liqueur saves a little cash, but more importantly, its flavor profile is a good match for a wide variety of spirits and cocktail ingredients.
 The mix of navel and bitter orange peels along with brandy and vodka gives it a flexible, sweet-but-not-too-sweet flavor that makes for well-balanced cocktails.
 It isn't as refined as Grand Marnier or Cointreau, but it comes close enough that I'm happy to use it in my Sidecar or Cosmopolitan as well as in more experimental concoctions.